We no dey forgive: Zubby Michael says after face-off with Chizzy Alichi

 - Popular actor, Zubby Michael and a colleague, Chizzy Alichi got into an exchange of words that surprisingly escalated

-- Zubby had made a statement about how a woman will never be king of boys and Chizzy politely made a case for women
+- Zubby had made a statement about how a woman will never be king of boys and Chizzy politely made a case for females

-- Zubby's reply to her earned him insults as well and in a recent post, the actor talked about his unforgiving spirit
+- The actor's reply to her earned him insults as well and in a recent post, Zubby talked about his unforgiving spirit

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

-Popular Nollywood actor, Zubby Michael recently got people talking after he insulted his colleague, Chizzy Alichi for her reply on his post.
+Popular Nollywood actor, Zubby Michael recently got people talking after he insulted his colleague, Chizzy Alichi for her reply to his post.

-The actor in his post, stated that woman can never be king of boys, in reference to the movie and Chizzy replied that a woman can be whatever she chooses to be.
+The actor in his post, stated that a woman can never be king of boys, in reference to a recently released movie and Chizzy replied that a woman can be whatever she chooses to be.

 The actress' comment earned her insults from her colleague and she did not waste time in dishing out a befitting reply.